-This report is jointly produced by PwC and the Urban Land Institute and aims to shed light on real estate investment and development trends, and other issues throughout the APAC region.
+A joint undertaking between PwC and the Urban Land Institute, this 15th edition of Emerging Trends Asia Pacific aims to shed light on real estate investment and development trends, and other issues throughout the APAC region.

 Yeow Chee Keong